-- Refundable medical care credit for persons 65 or older; or - · Special needs adopted child tax credit.
+- Refundable medical care credit for persons 65 or older, - · Special needs adopted child tax credit, or - · Refundable Nurse's Credit.

 For details about eligibility requirements, see the item in the PIT-RC instructions.

 Non-Residents and Royalty Income

 If you are a non-resident and you elect to calculate tax on gross royalty income under \$5,000, instead of filing a complete PIT-1 and PIT-B, in the box on PIT-1, line 18a, mark Y.